Arkanosis/rssht/docs/index.rst

 **rssht** creates a reverse SSH tunnel with optional SSH over HTTP.

-In other words, it opens a port on a remote client forwarding to a local port so that the remote client can connect to the local host even if the latter is not visible from the outside network (because it's behind some proxy, gateway, firewall or some NAT device).
+In other words, it opens a port on a *remote client* (ie. the machine you want to connect from) forwarding to a port on the *local host* (ie. the machine you want to connect to) so that the remote client can connect to the local host even if the latter is not visible from the outside network (because it's behind some proxy, gateway, firewall or some NAT device).

 Installation
 ------------